araghava/cairo-black-scholes/README.md

 ## SHARP

-You can generate a validity proof using the Shared Prover (SHARP) and check that it gets verified on-chain by navigating to the sharp/ directory and running:
+In the sharp/ folder, you can generate a proof of call option price computation for a given input (```input.json```) using the Shared Prover (SHARP) and check that the proof gets verified on-chain by running:

 ```cairo-sharp submit --source black_scholes.cairo --program_input input.json```